18F/before-you-ship/_pages/infrastructure/pinning-dependencies.md

 > This allows Yarn to install the same exact dependency tree across all machines,
 > whether it be your coworker’s laptop or a CI server.

-### Using npm shrinkwrap

-If you are using `npm` to manage your node dependencies, you can use `npm shrinkwrap` to pin module versions.
-When run, `npm shrinkwrap` will recursively traverse the dependency tree of the target project and generate a file called `npm-shrinkwrap.json`.
-This file will list the currently installed versions of all packages in the local project's `node_modules` folder.
-You should commit `npm-shrinkwrap.json` to your project's repository.

-When `npm-shrinkwrap.json` is present, installing dependencies using `npm install` will reproduce the dependency tree represented in it.
-If you have `npm` version 3+, which is recommended, then running `npm install --save <package_name>` will update `npm-shrinkwrap.json` with the new or updated package and its dependencies.
-If you are using a previous version `npm`, you will have to regenerate your `npm-shrinkwrap.json` by running `npm shrinkwrap` again to update dependencies specified in it.

-More information on `npm shrinkwrap` can be found at [https://docs.npmjs.com/cli/shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap)

 ## Python